 You can explore the whole Trou-aux-Biches lagoon.
 It is 300 to 400 meters wide depending on the areas.
 Starting from the beach towards the barrier reef, you will have to swim over 200 to 300 meters to reach the areas where coral is best preserved.
 The sandy areas next to the beach don’t attract much fish except for a few triggerfish and butterflyfish.
 Water depth rarely exceeds 6ft/2m inside the lagoon.

 Corals have been tremendously damaged in recent years, but it seems like they have been starting to recover since 2018.
 Some areas remain very degraded (dead or broken coral, covered with seaweed), but large areas are welcoming life again.
 Fine branch coral and finger coral can be seen next to the barrier reef.
-A few giant clams, slate pencil urchins and conches still live among the coral.
+A few giant clams, red pencil urchins, and conches still live among the coral.

 Moorish idols, convict tangs and whitetail dascyllus are the predominant fish species on this spot, as they are in all Mauritian lagoons.
 Filefish, pufferfish and triggerfish are also commonplace in the area.
 Lucky ones will even spot one of the sea turtles reported to often visit the area.

 The food trucks set on the beach are a cheap option to have a meal.
 A large variety of restaurants can be found nearby, especially along Trou-aux-Biches Road (look for the road starting in front of the public beach).
 A dozen restaurants, hotels and holiday apartments are set along the beach, the most notable being Trou-aux-Biches Beachcomber Golf Resort & Spa, Sakoa Boutik Hotel and O’Biches Mauritius.